Travelling with public transport

 100% of the ticket price if the journey is cancelled or delayed by more than 60 minutes

-In order to get compensation for a delayed or cancelled journey, you contact the travel company, preferably in writing, and present your demands.
+Contact the travel company, preferably in writing, and present your demands for compensations.

-If you have to arrange your own transportation because your planned journey was delayed or cancelled, you can demand compensation from the travel company.
-But you are obliged to keep the costs down to the extent possible.
-The compensation you demand shall correspond to the cost of the actual transportation, but not exceed 1/40 price base amount, which is around SEK 1313 in 2023.
+If your journey is expected to be delayed by more than 20 minutes, you can demand compensation for having to arrange your own transportation.
+You have an obligation to keep the costs down to the extent possible.
+The compensation you demand shall correspond to the cost of the actual transportation, but you can demand a maximum of 1/40 of a price base amount, which in 2024 is around SEK 1432.

 Cancel or rebook a ticket